Southern DHB Nephrology (Renal) Services

 Your kidneys are two bean-shaped organs, found at the back of your abdominal cavity, that filter out wastes and excess fluid from your blood and excrete them as urine.

-Renal medicine includes the urgent care of acutely ill patients as well as those with chronic illness who require long term care.
+Renal medicine includes the urgent care of patients with acute kidney problems as well as those with chronic kidney disease.
 A doctor who specialises in disorders of the kidneys is called a nephrologist.
 Conditions seen by a nephrologist may include:

-• Acute renal failure – the sudden loss of kidney function
+• Acute kidney injury – the sudden loss of kidney function

-• Chronic, or long term, renal failure – gradual worsening of kidney function
+• Chronic kidney disease – gradual worsening of kidney function

 This is when a patient’s kidneys are unable to remove wastes and excess fluid from the blood.… More